Spatio-temporal equilibrium thermodynamics of guided optical waves at positive and negative temperatures: Conclusions

-It would also be interesting to extend the present study to investigate the onset of condensation in regimes beyond the weakly nonlinear limit, where linear dispersion effects dominate over the nonlinear Kerr contribution.
+It would also be interesting to extend the present study to investigate the onset of condensation in regimes beyond the weakly nonlinear limit, where linear dispersion effects no longer dominate over the nonlinear Kerr contribution.
 The stronger nonlinearities in this regime holds the potential to reveal a wealth of new physical phenomena.
 In this regime, the condensate no longer simply coexists with the uncondensed thermal background, but instead emerges as a distinct phase characterized by remarkable physical behaviors that are absent in the weakly nonlinear case.
-For instance, it may exhibit superfluidity, allowing for frictionless propagation of Bogoliubov sound waves \cite{michel18,fontaine18,michel21}.
-Moreover, the dynamics can become highly complex and turbulent, exhibiting phenomena such as the formation and interaction of vortices, i.e., quantum turbulence \cite{Tsatsos16}.
+For instance, its superfluidity properties and the emergence of collective Bogoliubov sound waves~\cite{michel18,fontaine18,michel21} may have a significant impact on the thermalization process.
+Moreover, the dynamics can become highly complex and turbulent, exhibiting phenomena such as the formation and interaction of quantized vortices, i.e., quantum turbulence \cite{Tsatsos16}.
 The prospect of investigating ST superfluidity, and ST quantum turbulence at positive, or even negative, temperatures within an optical multimode waveguide represents a compelling and largely unexplored frontier, open for future research.

+We finally recall that we have considered in this work the purely conservative propagation geometry of the optical beam through a Kerr nonlinear material.
+It would be interesting to extend the notion of ST thermalization to cavity configurations, where non-equilibrium processes of condensation have been studied~\cite{bloch22}, either in the genuine quantum BE regime \cite{kasprzak06,weitz10,weitz10b,weitz16,nyman18,barland21,fischer19,fischer21} or in the classical regime \cite{conti08,PRA11b,berloff13,weill10,turitsyn12,turitsyn15,fratalocchi15,PRA15}.
+Extending the analysis to optical cavities could therefore open qualitatively new perspectives, allowing one to investigate how thermalization mechanisms are reshaped by the interplay of driving, dissipation, and confinement, and to probe novel regimes of non-equilibrium optical self-organization.